 1952: She references the success of the brochures with 10,000 distributed in 1952.
 More slides are added as Martha has decided the set should contain one on every wild flower in the Garden.
 She notes the Formation of The Friends of the Wild Flower Garden, Inc. and the continuing work of Clinton Odell.
 Lectures given to 27 groups - 1,606 people.

-1953: Martha makes available Garden plant lists, which were sold for 10 cents each to visitors.
+1953: Martha makes available Garden plant lists based on her 1951 census, which, including a 4-page Garden history, were sold for 10 cents each to visitors.
 26 lectures given - 1,512 persons.

 1954: She refers again to the need for continued help in the Garden, as development is neglected without more work time.
-The dam at the end of the Mallard Pool (fig 6.) sustained some kind of upheaval damage and she requests repair help.
+The dam at the end of the pool at the north end of the Garden (fig 6.) sustained some kind of upheaval damage and she requests repair help.
+This was the concrete dam of Eloise Butler, build in 1917 in place of her earlier earthen dam.
 She lectures to 16 groups - 1,006 persons and receives an award of merit from the Minnesota Horticultural Society.

 1955: The season begins with the discovery that the office had been broken into during March.
 (Fig. 7) The Garden receives a substantial gift from the Minnetonka Garden Club which Martha will use to create a fern glen in an undeveloped part of the Upland Garden.
 The dam problem has not been fixed.
 (Fig. 6).
 Lectures given to 24 groups - 1,302 persons.